All Episodes

 These wouldn't be complicated fixes.

-And that's that's certainly doable.
+And that's certainly doable.

 It's just a matter of whether the White House would push behind it.